What We Do

 Our Creator & Maker Training is comprised of two primary courses of Web Basics (HTML & CSS) and Coding Development (JavaScript or Python) with Agile Methods (Collaboration, Idea Development, and Giving & Receiving Feedback).

-Collective/Collaborative Impact: Our collective impact approach benefits from resources of Nyack College’s math and science departments, local networks of schools and churches, and from the expertise of technology professionals committed to local youth development.
+Collective/Collaborative Impact: Our collective impact approach benefits from local networks of schools and churches, and from the expertise of technology professionals committed to local youth development.

 Outcomes-Measurement Disciplined: Our Creator & Maker Cross Training has specific and clearly defined Learning Objectives where we track student progress and skill development to improve our outcomes over time.